Free Fall of a Quantum Many-Body System: Introduction

-In Classical Mechanics one of the first paradigmatic problems that students encounter in their study is the dynamics of a falling body, \textit{i.e.} an object pulled down to the ground (\textit{e.g.} from the Pisa's tower) by the constant force of Earth's gravity.
-However, amazingly enough, the same problem is rarely discussed in a course of Quantum Mechanics and the reason is due to the sharp contrast of the physical simplicity of the problem and the difficulty of its mathematical description due to how basic Quantum Mechanics courses are structured, largely based on the solution of the time-dependent Schr\"odinger equation $i \hbar \frac{\partial \psi}{\partial t}=H\psi$ for the wavefunction $\psi$ in terms of the eigenfunctions and eigenvalues of the time-independent equation $H\psi=E\psi$.
-Indeed, in the traditional quantum mechanics approach to the problem of determining the wavefunction at time $t$, it is necessary to involve the Airy functions and the projection of the wavefunction of the falling body into this set of eigenfunctions.
-Here we show that an alternative and easier way to deal with the quantum treatment of the problem of the falling body is both pedagogically very simple to introduce and at the same time general enough to be applicable to the single particle case and to general quantum many--body systems.
-This approach exploits the possibility to perform a gauge transformation of the wavefunction in correspondence to a change of references frames, from the inertial frame of the laboratory to the accelerated frame of the falling body.
-In the new frame there is of course no longer any gravitational effect and therefore the system appears to be {\it "free"}, \textit{i.e.} non subject to the gravity.
-It is worth to underline that the same method can be applied to study the effect of gravitational force on quantum many--body system where the particles interact via a generic two--body potential of the form $V(\left| \vec{r}_j- \vec{r}_k \right|)$.
-This approach permits to easily reach some interesting results.
-For instance, as we discuss in the following, the time evolution of interesting observables, such as the variance of the position of a generic falling wavepacket, is the same as the variance of a free wavepacket: the solely effect of gravity shows up in the behaviour of the expectation values of position (and their powers) which, on the other hand, can be obtained instead the classical Newton's second law of motion.
-This follows from the Ehrenfest theorem, see \textit{e.g.} \cite{Griffiths}, covered in all Quantum Mechanics courses, from which we can infer that the momentum of the wavepacket grows (for positive gravitational force, with $g<0$) linearly with time, while its position varies quadratically in time.
-This last fact will be valid for a generic interacting potential in any dimensions and, in this paper, we will focus on the three-- and one--dimensional cases as explanatory examples.
-We will also show how to get easily the expression of the energy and the total momentum of the falling many--body system using the basic commutation rules taught in a standard course of Quantum Mechanics.
-Finally, as a last non-trivial example, we show how to put in relation the one--body density matrix of the falling body with the corresponding one of the "free" (although possibly interacting) system, and give a simple relation between the eigenvalues of the two density matrices.
+It is worth emphasizing that the method discussed here can be applied to study the effect of the gravitational force on a quantum many-body system where particles with position vectors $\vec{r}_j$ and $\vec{r}_k$ interact via a generic two-body potential of the form $V(\left| \vec{r}_j- \vec{r}_k \right|)$.
+This leads to some interesting results.
+For instance, as we discuss in the following, the time evolution of observables, such as the variance of the position of a falling wavepacket, is the same as the time evolution for a free wavepacket.
+The effect of gravity shows up solely in the behavior of the expectation values of position (and powers thereof) which, on the other hand, can be obtained from the classical Newton's second law of motion.
+This last point follows from the Ehrenfest theorem (see \textit{e.g.}~\cite{Griffiths}), from which we can infer that the momentum of the wavepacket varies linearly with time while its position has a quadratic time dependence.
+This last fact is valid for a generic interaction potential in any number of dimensions; in this paper, we will focus on one- and three-dimensional cases as explanatory examples.
+We will also show how to easily determine the expressions for the energy and the total momentum of the falling many-body system using the basic commutation rules.
+Finally, we show how to relate the one-body density matrix of the falling body to the corresponding density matrix of the ``free" (although possibly interacting) non-falling system and give a simple relationship between the eigenvalues of the two density matrices.